Copy-House/copy-house.github.io/_insights/business-marketing-cant-succeed-without-content.md

 layout: insight
 title: "Business Marketing Can’t Succeed Without Content"
 meta_description: "Discover why business marketing cannot succeed without content that guides customers through the digital marketing funnel to long-term customer loyalty."
-image: "global-accessibility-awareness.webp"
+image: "succeed-without-content.webp"
 author: CopyHouse
 date: 2024-11-25
 ---

 # Why business marketing cannot succeed without content

-Did you know that content marketing costs 62% less than traditional marketing strategies and generates three times as many leads?
+Did you know that content marketing costs [62%](https://contentmarketinginstitute.com/content-marketing-strategy/9-stats-that-will-make-you-want-to-invest-in-content-marketing){:target="_blank"} less than traditional marketing strategies and generates three times as many leads?
 Pretty impressive, right?

-But, despite these amazing gains, 26% of content marketers say they still struggle to convert their campaigns into leads.
+But, despite these amazing gains, [26%](https://www.sproutworth.com/b2b-content-marketing-statistics/){:target="_blank"} of content marketers say they still struggle to convert their campaigns into leads.
 Why is this?

 Creating attention-grabbing content is one thing, but turning interaction into conversions is a whole different ballgame.
 Many businesses face this challenge, so how do you cut through the noise and make your content work harder for you?